boardsource/docs/guides/unicorne_pcb.md

 then you can plug it into peg and let it take care of the rest.

 ## Lets Talk About Getting Into The Bootloader
-Being that its flashed With QMK by default you can hold down the top left key as you plug it in, this will put you into bootloader.
+Since it comes preloaded with QMK firmware, you have two convenient methods to access the bootloader.
+The first is to hold down the top left key while plugging it in.
+The second is the tried-and-true approach: press and hold the boot switch, then the reset switch, and finally release the boot switch.

-And there is the classic that will always work of holding down the boot switch and pushing the reset switch then letting go of the boot switch.
+You'll find clear labels for the boot and reset switches on the PCB.
+Just to reiterate, the boot switch is the rightmost one, and the reset switch is the leftmost.

-The boot and reset switches are labeled on the PCB, but we will stat it here too.
-Boot is the right most switch rest is the left most switch.

-This is a rp2040 keyboard so you never need to use QMK Toolbox.
-As soon as you get your keyboard into bootloader it will show up as a drive named "RPI-RP2" now you can drag and drop your new keymap onto it.
+This keyboard is equipped with an RP2040 microcontroller, eliminating the need for QMK Toolbox.
+As soon as you activate the bootloader, your keyboard will appear as a drive named "RPI-RP2," allowing you to effortlessly drag and drop your new keymap onto it.